RagnarB83/ash-documentation/docs/Geometry-optimization.rst

 Geometry optimization
 ======================================

-Geometry optimizations in ASH are almost exclusive performed via an interface to the powerful geomeTRIC optimizer library  (https://github.com/leeping/geomeTRIC).
+Geometry optimizations in ASH are almost exclusively performed via an interface to the powerful geomeTRIC optimizer library  (https://github.com/leeping/geomeTRIC).

 The interface to the geomeTRIC optimization library allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
 Constraints and frozen atoms are supported natively.
+Any ASH theory object can be used using in principle any available Hamiltonian (implemented analytical gradient strongly recommended though).
 Furthermore, the "ActiveRegion" feature allows definition of an active region that allows efficient QM/MM optimizations of large systems (where most atoms are frozen).
 Only the active region coordinates are in this case passed to geomeTRIC.
-ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations, relaxed and unrelaxed 1D/2D surface scans and more.
+ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations (via ActiveRegion feature), relaxed and unrelaxed 1D/2D surface scans (see  :doc:`surfacescan`) and more.

 If you use geometry optimizations in ASH using the geomeTRIC library make sure to cite the article: